frankshearar/Home/[Spec]-NuGet-Package-Signing-Client-Policy.md

 ###  Impact of repository signing to client policies -

-#### Dev mode -
+#### Accept mode -
-* By default NuGet client should operate in dev mode where the client will perform author/repository/signedcms signature verification for packages which contain a valid signatures.
+* By default NuGet client should operate in accept mode where the client will perform author/repository/signedcms signature verification for packages which contain a valid signatures.
-* If a user does not have any package sources then NuGet client should write down nuget.org as a package and trusted source and signatureValidationMode as dev into the user nuget.config file.
+* If a user does not have any package sources then NuGet client should write down nuget.org as a package and trusted source and signatureValidationMode as accept into the user nuget.config file.
 * NuGet client should respect any trusted source in user settings and perform complete repository signature verification for any package from those sources.

-#### Strict mode -
+#### Require mode -
-* In strict mode NuGet client will only allow packages signed by a list of trusted sources or authors along with all the constraints of dev mode.
+* In require mode NuGet client will only allow packages signed by a list of trusted sources or authors along with all the constraints of accept mode.
 * If a package is signed by an author or source that is not trusted, then the operation should fail with an error.

 #### Changing of modes -
-1. Starting in a future release, NuGet will operate in dev mode for all users.
+1. Starting in a future release, NuGet will operate in accept mode for all users.
 2. In a following release NuGet client will allow users to change their NuGet package signing client policy as proposed in this spec.
-3. If, at some point in future, the default mode needs to be changed from dev to strict, then it should be done only for new installations and with a new major version release as this will be a breaking change.
+3. If, at some point in future, the default mode needs to be changed from accept to require, then it should be done only for new installations and with a new major version release as this will be a breaking change.

 ### Timeline of NuGet.Org package signing and NuGet client policies-
 1. In a future release, NuGet client should have support for verifying repository signatures.
 At this point, NuGet client should perform repository signature verification on a package with valid repository signature.